A few more details:

 The Wind Has a Big Impact

-A light breeze that can’t really be called wind will greatly influence your pumping.
-You’ll feel light and agile going downstream, but as soon as you turn around, it will seem like nothing is working anymore, as if the water were exerting more resistance.
+Even a light breeze, barely enough to call it wind, will greatly affect your pumping.
+You’ll feel light and agile with the wind, but as soon as you turn around, it will seem like nothing is working anymore, as if the water is creating more resistance.
+So, when you’re attempting a record, always try to go with the wind.

-Although it may seem unbelievable, if you take a river with a gentle countercurrent, you’ll go much better than going downstream.
-On the same day in the same spot, I’ve noticed that I move twice as far upstream as I do downstream.
+Believe it or not, if you take a river with a gentle current against the current, you’ll perform much better than with it (slower, but with less effort).
+On the same day, in the same place, I’ve noticed that I cover twice as much ground (in twice the time) against the current as with it.

-I think this may be due to the previous point: for the foil to travel at the same relative speed with the current in the water, you have to travel at a much higher actual speed out of the water, so the external air resistance is much greater.
+I think this might be due to the previous point: for the foil to maintain the same relative speed with the current in the water, you have to be traveling at a much higher speed on the surface, meaning the external air resistance is significantly greater.

-Despite theoretical advice, you’ll need time and practice to progress, and therefore, you’ll need motivation.
-One way to find motivation is to change spots.
-By changing, you’ll find new challenges, places to aim for, places to launch from, different wind and current conditions…
+Despite the theoretical advice, you’ll need time and practice to improve, and therefore, you’ll need motivation.
+One way to find motivation is to change your spot.
+By changing, you’ll find new challenges, places to aim for, starting points, and different wind and current conditions.

-I already mentioned this at the beginning, but it’s worth remembering: a smaller stab will give you more lift, although you may lose some balance at first; it’s a matter of practice.
+I already mentioned this at the beginning, but it’s worth repeating: the smaller stab will give you more lift and less drag in the water.
+While you might lose some balance at first, it’s just a matter of practice.